ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 IN the general case there should be a way to find the right Registrar/Registry entity to talk to but that does not exist.
-Whois[] is the natural protocol to carry such information but that protcol is unreliable and hard to parse.
+Whois[] is the natural protocol to carry such information but that protocol is unreliable and hard to parse.
 Its proposed successor RDAP [@RFC7480] has yet be deployed on any TLD.